altunenes/scramblery/docs/index.md

 In this version, scramble processing is infinitely applied to the image :)

-You can find the online demo in javascript [here](https://altunenes.github.io/scramblery/pixeldance.html).
+You can find the online demo in javascript (used p5.js) [here](https://altunenes.github.io/scramblery/pixeldance.html).

 ![example](./assets/animationd.gif)